|General Call Instructions|

 The 2012 AAR Annual Meeting, Book Exhibit, and Employment Center will be held at the McCormick Place in Chicago, Illinois.

 You must be registered for the meeting in order to secure a room in an Annual Meeting hotel at our specially negotiated hotel rates (which are often half the published room rate for the property).
 When you receive your preregistration information by mail or online, carefully review and follow the instructions in order to secure your housing.
 Although registration may be completed without submitting your housing request, you are encouraged to submit both together.

 Questions about the Call

 The work of the Program Unit is coordinated by the Chair(s) and a Steering Committee who design the sessions and make the decisions about which proposals will eventually be on the program.
 Each proposal is carefully refereed, usually in an anonymous procedure (i.e., without the name of the proposer being provided to the referees).
-All proposals, abstracts, and completed participant information (as well as any questions you may have) should be sent to the individual(s) named in the Call; this occurs automatically in the online system (PAPERS), which is no longer accepting submissions.
-The deadline for proposal submission was 5:00 PM EST, Wednesday, March 6.
+All proposals, abstracts, and completed participant information (as well as any questions you may have) should be sent to the individual(s) named in the Call; this occurs automatically in the online system (PAPERS), which opened February 29.
+The deadline for proposal submission is Thursday, March 15.

 Questions about the Annual Meeting

 Concerns of a general nature may be sent to the AAR Executive Office to the attention of the following:

 Step 1: Find a topic in the Call that interests you.
 Determine which type of proposal you wish to submit.